 There could be many reasons as to why this is happening.
 It doesn’t always mean that something is wrong with your engine, though.
 There could be another component connected to the engine which is causing it to crank but not start.

 A mechanic could always figure out what it is, but you could also figure it out yourself by understanding the various causes to look out for.

-Top 5 Reasons Your Car Cranks But Won’t Start
+Top 5 Causes of an Engine That Cranks But Car Won’t Start

 Most of the time, the cause of a cranking car that won’t start is very simple and affordable to fix.
 But if you let it go for too long, it could create a more serious problem with your engine that will cost you thousands of dollars to fix.
 Don’t let it get to this point.